Octanoz/AdventOfCode2023/Day20/instructions.md

         - Then, if it remembers `high` pulses for all inputs, it sends a `low` pulse
         - Otherwise, it sends a `high` pulse.

 3. There is a single broadcast module (named `broadcaster`).
-When it receives a pulse, it sends the same pulse to all of its destination modules.
+    - Any received pulse is sent to all of its destination modules simultaneously.

 Here at `Desert Machine Headquarters`, there is a module with a single button on it called, aptly, the button module.